Aditi002-holo/pong-game/README.md

 ## What did I Learn?

-- import - export in javascript.
+- import - export in javascript
 - window.requestAnimationFrame(func)
 - helper functions : get(), set()
+- functions used to communicate with CSS >>
+    - getComputedStyle()
+    - getPropertyValue()
+    - setProperty()0
+- Using classes